 A Journey of Grace

-While doing Internet research in 2013, I discovered the Myotonic Dystrophy Foundation and watched a video from the 2011 MDF Annual Conference of Shannon Lord’s son, she also described mine.
+While doing Internet research in 2013, I discovered Myotonic and watched a video from the 2011 Myotonic Annual Conference of Shannon Lord’s son, she also described mine.

 She explained: “A small subset of those with juvenile-onset lead lives of addiction, unemployment, homelessness, and jail.
 These young people have difficulty finding steady work and are frequently fired for showing up late or not working fast enough.
 They struggle with many symptoms from childhood, including fatigue and lack of motivation, which interferes with their ability to function.
 Even those with high IQs often fall short of others’ expectations and are unable to support themselves or live independently as they’d prefer.”

 I had no idea the underlying aggressive and hostile components of my son’s personality, identified when Doug was ten, related to his DM diagnosis.
 I blamed my mothering and our family’s dysfunction.
 Decades of guilt and shame lifted from my shoulders.
 At last I had found a mother who understood as no other could.
 I was not alone.
 What a gift of grace!